 Here are all the key coworking statistics mentioned in the article:

-📊 Industry growth & market value
+📊 Industry growth and market value

-- It’s expected to grow to $25.11 billion in 2025 and $82.12 billion by 2034, with a 14.1% annual growth rate.
+- Coworking experts predict the market will grow to $82.12 billion by 2034, at a 14.1% annual growth rate.

-- Other estimates predict the market will be worth $51.42 billion in 2029 and $40.47 billion by 2030, growing at 15.7% annually.
+- Other estimates in the article put the market at $51.42 billion in 2029 and $40.47 billion by 2030, growing at 15.7% per year.

-🏢 Number of coworking spaces
+🏢 Number of coworking spaces and footprint

-🧑💼 Coworking users & adoption
+🧑💼 Coworking users and adoption

 - In 2023, corporate teams made up 27.6% of the coworking market.